santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-captured-values-add-row-to-dataverse.md

 1. Save your Power Automate flow.
 2. Submit a test response through your Microsoft Form.
 3. Verify:
+  - The form is submitted successfully.
-  - Contract is sent to the employee.
+  - The flow is triggered and the contract is sent to the employer.
-  - Signature process initiates correctly.
-  - Signed contract saves successfully in OneDrive.
+  - After the employer fills the salary amount and signs the contract, the employee receives the contract and signs it.
-  - A row is added to the Dataverse table.
+  - A row is added to the Dataverse table with the employee details and the captured salary amount.
+  - The signed contract is saved successfully in OneDrive.
   - HR receives an email notification with the signed contract attached.

 *Use the following checklist:*

 - [ ] Contract sent successfully.
+- [ ] Employer fills the salary amount and signs the contract.
-- [ ] Employee receives and signs contract.
+- [ ] Employee receives and signs the contract.
+- [ ] A row is added to the Dataverse table with the employee details and the captured salary amount.
 - [ ] Signed document stored correctly in OneDrive.
-- [ ] A row is added to the Dataverse table.
 - [ ] HR receives email notification with attachment.

 ## Troubleshooting & FAQ